arndom/pic-placeholder/README.md

 - Now we need to create our S3 bucket, while creating it uncheck this box, for  public access
   ![config 1](image/README/1661560294016.png)
-- And after its creation go the permission and update the bucket policy with this JSON:
+- And after its creation go the bucket `permissions` and update the bucket policy with this JSON:

 ```json
 {